Petal Signature Cotton

 Everyday-use cotton for quilting, crafts and apparel

-Yes, you can make doll clothes from this but it's like the cheapest quilting cotton type with more weight and stiffness than is ideal.
+Yes, you can make doll clothes from this but it's fairly stiff and a little heavier than is ideal.
 Texture of the weave can be felt.
 Color is true.
-Note that the dress samples are all lined with a thin cotton and not the facing fabric.
+Note that the dress samples are all lined with a thin cotton and not the same outer fabric.
 This would not have been an issue except with this fabric - which is too heavy for self-lining.

 Cotton Poplin